Set Up Meetings in Apollo

-Refer to the sections below for the steps to take to connect your calendar and then configure your default meeting settings.
+Refer to the follow sections for the steps to take to connect your calendar and then configure your default meeting settings.

 Connect Your Calendar

-Please note, Apollo Meetings is currently only compatible with Google Calendar and Outlook.
-If you want to leverage Apollo Meetings in your sales engagement workflow, you need to connect either an Outlook or Google Calendar account with Apollo.
+Meetings is currently only compatible with Google Calendar and Microsoft Outlook.
+If you want to leverage meetings in your sales engagement workflow, you need to connect either an Outlook or Google Calendar account with Apollo.

 Launch Apollo, click Engage, and then click Meetings.

 Click Connect your calendar.

-Apollo populates the field in the Link Your Calendar Model with your default email address.
+Apollo populates the field in the Link Your Calendar pop-up with your default email address.
 To connect using a different email, type in the email address.
 Then, click Link.

 You have now connected your calendar.
-Click OK in the Success modal that Apollo displays to continue with the Apollo Meetings setup.
+Click OK in the pop-up that Apollo displays to continue with the set-up process.

 Set Your Meeting Preferences

-Now that you have connected your Google calendar, you are ready to configure your default settings.
+With your calendar connected, you are ready to configure your default meeting settings.

-Apollo displays your Personal Apollo Meeting Link in the Set Up Your Meeting Preferences screen that appears after you connect your calendar.
-This is the link you will share with your future guests so that they can schedule time on your calendar.
+Apollo displays your personal meeting link in the Set Up Your Meeting Preferences screen that appears after you connect your calendar.
+Share this link with your future guests so that they can schedule time on your calendar.

 If you want to personalize the link, click the Your Personal Apollo Meetings Link bar and edit the text according to your preference.

-Click the Copy Link icon to copy your personal Apollo Meetings link.
+Click the Copy Link icon to copy your meetings link.

 Then, scroll to Set Your Availability For Meetings.
 Apollo automatically adds your default timezone.
-If you want to make any changes, click the Current Timezone drop-down on the right and select the timezone of your choice.
+If you want to change it, click the Current Timezone drop-down and select the timezone of your choice.